Proposal Deadline November 1, 2017

-All proposed programs must touch on race but can also include one or more of the following themes and activities (drawing from Annie E. Casey Foundation and California Tomorrow):
+All proposed programs must touch one or more of the following themes and activities (drawing from Annie E. Casey Foundation and California Tomorrow):

 - Planning and acting on becoming a more inclusive and equitable community;

-- Helping students and families to understand the root causes of racial/ethnic/religious/social/cultural inequalities;
+- Helping students and families to understand the root causes of inequalities based on one’s race, ethnicity, religion, economic status, culture, sexual/gender orientation, and ability;

-- Helping students and families establish what constitutes persecution based on one’s race/ethnicity/religion/economic status/culture/sexual and gender orientation/ability, and understand the impact that hate crimes have on individuals and communities;
+- Helping students and families establish what constitutes persecution, and understand the impact that hate crimes have on individuals and communities;

-- Helping students and families to understand, respect and celebrate all racial, ethnic, religious, economic, cultural and ability differences,
+- Helping students and families to understand, respect and celebrate all people;

 - Drawing upon technical assistance and coaching (expert, external, and peer);